Dockwise: History

 In November 2010, to serve the emerging market for ultralarge transports, such as its Dockwise's Type 0 heavy lift vessel, it appointed Hyundai Heavy Industries (HHI) of Korea as its shipbuilding yard.
 HHI was scheduled to deliver the vessel during the last quarter of 2012.
 Type O was renamed the Dockwise Vanguard.

-In 2013, Dockwise was acquired by Royal Boskalis Westminster NV, which provides services in dredging, inland infrastructure, offshore energy, towage, and salvage.
+In 2013, Dockwise was acquired by Royal Boskalis BV, which provides services in dredging, inland infrastructure, offshore energy, towage, and salvage.

 Dockwise Shipping BV

 Dockwise is an oil and gas service company, providing logistical management of large and heavy structures.
 Key services are heavy marine transport, offshore transport, and installation and onshore industrial projects.
 The company transports various heavy marine structures, such as large production and drilling platforms weighing up to 85,000 tons.
 The company headquarters is in Papendrecht, the Netherlands.